unvt/charites/README.md

 ## Global Options

-Charites has two Global Options that are common to all commands.
+Charites has two global options that are common to all commands.

 - `--provider` - `mapbox`, `geolonia`, or `default`.
 When not specified, default or the value in the configuration file will be used.
     - `mapbox` - The format linter runs against the Mapbox GL JS v2.x compatible specification.